Java Bootcamp

 • Java Stream API

-Search for data by using search methods of the Stream classes including findFirst, findAny, anyMatch, allMatch, noneMatch
+Search for data by using search methods of the Java Stream classes including findFirst, findAny, anyMatch, allMatch, noneMatch, etc.

 Develop code that uses Stream data methods and calculation methods